 To encourage knowledge sharing, start with upper management leading by example.
 Make it a core value of the company, openly discuss successes and failures, and include it in performance reviews.

 Promote learning through regular team discussions, project insight meetings, and various platforms like lunch sessions or virtual events.
-Invest in tools that simplify the process of capturing employee skills and knowledge.

 You won't regret it when you see the benefits!